Enapter/marketplace/battery_management_systems/pylontech_us2000_rs485/README.md

 # Pylontech US200 (RS485)

-This [Enapter Device Blueprint](https://go.enapter.com/marketplace-readme) integrates **Pylontech US2000** lithium battery control and monitoring via the [RS-485 communication interface](https://go.enapter.com/developers-enapter-rs485) The device can also support the CAN communication interface (configured by vendor).
+This [Enapter Device Blueprint](https://go.enapter.com/marketplace-readme) integrates **Pylontech US2000** lithium battery control and monitoring via the [RS-485 communication interface](https://go.enapter.com/developers-enapter-rs485).
+The device can also support the CAN communication interface (configured by vendor).

-Use the [Enapter ENP-RS485](https://handbook.enapter.com/modules/ENP-RS485/ENP-RS485.html) module for physical connection.
-See the [connection instructions](https://handbook.enapter.com/modules/ENP-RS485/ENP-RS485.html#connection-examples) in the module manual.

 ## Connect to Enapter